AdobeDocs/federated-audience-composition.en/help/start/access-prerequisites.md

 ---
-title: Access Federated Audience Composition
+title: Prerequisites and guardrails for Federated Audience Composition
-description: Learn how to access Federated Audience Composition.
+description: Learn prerequisites, permissions, and guardrails for Federated Audience Composition
 badge: label="Limited availability" type="Informative"
 ---
-# Access Federated Audience Composition {#fac-access}
+# Prerequisites and guardrails {#fac-access}

-## Packages and add-on {#package}

-Federated Audience Composition requires Adobe Real-Time Customer Data Platform and Adobe Journey Optimizer Prime or Ultimate packages.
-To access this capability, you mus have purchased the Federated Audience Composition add-on.
+Federated Audience Composition requires Adobe Real-Time Customer Data Platform and/or Adobe Journey Optimizer **Prime** or **Ultimate** packages.
+To access this capability, you must have purchased the Federated Audience Composition add-on.

 >[!AVAILABILITY]
 >